Efficient Extensional Binary Tries: Introduction

 The \emph{Core Requirements} were all satisfied by a simple binary-trie data structure, implemented in CompCert and used 2005--2021 \cite{CompCert-maps}.
 In section \ref{core} we will present the data structure and its operations, and discuss the proofs.

 In more recent applications, the \emph{Extended Requirements} have been needed.
 Section~\ref{canonical} describes a new variant of the data structure that has the extensionality property, handles sparseness better, and is significantly more efficient within Coq and somewhat more efficient as extracted to OCaml.
-Source code for implementations and proofs may be found at \url{https://github.com/xavierleroy/canonical-binary-tries}.
+It has been integrated in CompCert in 2021 \cite{CompCert-new-maps}.
+Source code for implementations and proofs may also be found in the Coq development accompanying this article \cite{companion-dev}.

 Extensionality could be achieved in other ways, such as sigma-types in Coq (the dependent pair of a data structure with a proof of its canonicity).
 We describe alternative implementations in section~\ref{other-approaches}.
 Our benchmark measurements (section~\ref{sec:benchmarks}) show that our new variant, ``canonical binary tries'' performs well in all contexts, while each of the alternatives is problematic in at least some contexts.